aaron-boyd/aaron-boyd.github.io/involvement/catise.md

 - Transmitted 621 data packets
 - Stayed in flight for almost eight hours
 - Reached a maximum altitude of 89,096 feet
-- Traversing four states:
+- Traversed four states (Indiana, Ohio, West Virginia, Pennsylvania)
-    1. Indiana
-    2. Ohio
-    3. West Virginia
-    4. Pennsylvania
 - Confirmed that Carl would have perished

 <br>